-Simulation of potential suitable area and exploration of dominant environmental factor of Cercidiphyllum japonicum Siebold & Zucc. in Sichuan Province based on MaxEnt model
+Prediction of potential suitable areas and dominant environmental factors of Cercidiphyllum japonicum in Sichuan Province using a MaxEnt model

 -